-Several examples of ECMWF ensemble forecasts of 2-meter temperature are shown in Fig. 1.
+Several examples of ensemble forecasts of 2-meter temperature are shown in Fig. 1.
 The gray lines in Fig. 1(a) show the 50 individual ensemble members of the same forecast in Fig. 1(b).
 The ensemble members are initially tightly clustered around the mean when the differences caused by the initialization perturbations are small; the members then disperse over time.
 The validation observations for each forecast are represented with yellow lines.
-Observations are based on ERA-Interim reanalysis (Dee et al., 2011).
 The tendency of forecasts to be underdispersed can be seen in Fig. 1(a,b); this feature is prevalent in the first 10 days of the forecast.
-The non-uniform nature of forecast spread (Palmer, 2000; Leutbecher and Palmer, 2008) is also apparent: in one case (Fig. 1e(c)) the spread remains relatively small throughout the forecast, whereas in another forecast from the same location (Fig. 1(d)) the spread grows much more rapidly.
+The non-uniform nature of forecast spread (Palmer, 2000; Leutbecher and Palmer, 2008) is also apparent: in one case (Fig. 1c) the spread remains relatively small throughout the forecast, whereas in another forecast from the same location (Fig. 1(d)) the spread grows much more rapidly.
 The spread is non-uniform in space as well; compare Fig. 1(b) and Fig. 1(d), which show two forecasts initialized on the same forecast date but at different locations.